ryniewiczg/Data-Analyst-portfolio/README.md

 ---

+### 4. Advanced Data Analysis with Pandas

+This section focuses on more advanced data analysis techniques using the pandas library.
+It builds on previously introduced concepts and emphasizes working with more complex data scenarios, such as incomplete datasets, multiple data sources, and advanced data preparation workflows.
+The goal is to deepen understanding of pandas as a tool for real-world data analysis.

+Covered topics include:
+- Identifying and handling missing data in complex datasets
+- Combining multiple datasets using merge and join operations
+- Manipulating and managing DataFrame indexes
+- Preparing datasets for further validation and comparison
+- Ensuring data consistency and preventing common data processing issues

 ## About Me
 I am a **Data Analyst** skilled in data modeling, BI dashboards, KPI measurement, and deriving actionable insights from complex datasets.
 Certified in **Power BI, Tableau, SQL, and Python**.